hmenke/context-examples/GUIDE.md

     visual guide to all the cool features which made you switch from LaTeX to ConTeXt, namely grid typesetting and sidefloats.
 As already noted, this is a visual guide and not really a manual which explains a lot of things.
-Rather it lists different options and shows the visual effects of setting those options.
+Rather, it lists different options and shows the visual effects of setting those options.

 [details]: http://www.pragma-ade.nl/general/manuals/details.pdf